January

 transportation, defense, immigration, and foreign policy.
 Locally, we need

 to take care of business as well.
-Now that weıve learned terror can arrive
+Now that weıve learned terror can

 through the mail and on commercial flights, we know we canıt depend on it